Deep Linking Information

 Use the URL from the browser.
 Place the copied URL in the Open Athens Unimelb link generator to generate the deep link.

-Once you have navigated to a resource (either a publication or specific case or journal article) select the link 'Actions' and then 'link to this page'.
+Once you have navigated to a resource (either a publication or specific case or journal article) select the link icon next to the item title, which will bring up a window for the option to 'Link to this page'.

-You can link to tables of contents, search forms, case titles, articles and chapters of Halsbury's using the LexisNexis deep linking tool.
-Some top level pages also have a permanent deep link icon.
+You can link to tables of contents, search forms, case titles, articles and chapters of Halsbury's .
+Navigate to the resource then click the 3 dots for the option to 'Link to this page'.

 Lexis Advance US